Maps between Boundaries of Relatively Hyperbolic Groups: Preliminaries

-Consider all the edges of $\mathcal{H}(H,d_H)$ have unit length, and endow with the induced length metric say $d_\mathcal{H}$.
-Then $\mathcal{H}(H,d_H)$, with respect to $d_{\mathcal{H}}$, is a hyperbolic metric space (See \cite{GM2008}).
-For convenience, hereafter this hyperbolic space is denoted by $(H^h,d_{H^h})$ and will be called horoball instead of combinatorial horoball.
+Consider all the edges of $\mathcal{H}(H,d_H)$ to have unit length, and equip the graph with the induced path metric.
+With this metric, $\mathcal{H}(H, d_H)$ is a hyperbolic metric space (see \cite{GM2008}).
+For convenience, we henceforth denote this hyperbolic metric space by $(H^h, d_{H^h})$ and refer to it simply as a horoball, instead of a combinatorial horoball.